johnliu98/qmk-keymap/README.md

 For instructions on how to use this my custom keymap, please refer to the [QMK Firmware Documentation](https://docs.qmk.fm/#/newbs_building_firmware_workflow?id=review-workflow-output).

 ## Keymap
-The keymap consists of four layers
+The keymap consists of the following layers:

 0. QWERTY
-1. Numbers and symbols
+1. Numbers and arrows
+2. Symbols
-2. Function, audio, brightness and movement
+3. Function, audio, brightness
-3. Mouse
+4. Mouse

 The keymap was designed in such a way that it should be easy, relative to other 36-key layouts, to switch between this layout and a normal laptop layout.
 It was based on the article [Designing a 36-key custom keyboard layout](https://peterxjang.com/blog/designing-a-36-key-custom-keyboard-layout.html), but modified to better align with a Swedish laptop layout while still following the guidelines in the article.